What does it mean to commission a piece?

 - An autographed master copy of music that lists all the commissioners.

 - A complete score, via PDF, and a license to as many copies as necessary to perform the piece.

 - Have exclusive rights to perform the piece for 9 months.
 At that time, the piece will be available for sale to the public.

 - Participating ensembles will share the commissions (and printed dedications) equally.

-Example: If you are a choir of 60 members, the cost of purchasing a new piece for each member is $2.50 each – totaling $150.
+Example: If you are a choir of 60 members, the cost of purchasing a new piece for each member is $2.50 each – totalling $150.
 In this case, you could commission a new work and get to premiere it for about the same costs.
-You would be contributing to the vast canon of choral works, and support the career of a composer.
+You would be contributing to the vast canon of choral works and supporting the career of a composer.